zaeemali272/Ubuntu-Mod/README.md

 **Important**: If warning appear while upgrading then remove those repositories from  `Software & Updates -> Other Software -> Remove repos` and repeat previous step

-## Installing flatpak and useful apps
+## Installing Flatpak And Useful Apps
 **Note**: Remove link to any app you dont want
 ```
 sudo nala install flatpak -y